-To arrive there, section two builds on the paradigm of The Last Man opened up by Barbara Johnson and others and examines how the novel’s critique of Man centers upon a hierarchically differentiated concept of Man as a sovereign who is constantly engaged in projects, labors, improvement, and tasks.
+To arrive there, section two builds on the paradigm of The Last Man opened up by Barbara Johnson and others and examines how the novel’s critique of Man centers upon a hierarchically differentiated concept of Man as a sovereign who is constantly engaged in projects, labor, improvement, and tasks.
 Man’s sovereignty is indexed by these projects, as well as by progress into a future that is only seemingly open to possibility but in fact necessitates a reproduction of the world as it is, preventing other forms of existence from blossoming.
 This means the novel’s conception of Man faces an apparent paradox: on the one hand, (white, European, especially English) Man is the finished, highest telos of being, the summit of both humanity and earthly creation (“the triumph of man”); on the other hand, and at the same time, Man is constitutively open (indeed the most open) to possibilities that he actualizes through tasks and projects, which only reproduce Man and the world as structures.
 For example, later in the novel, when Verney addresses England as “the triumph of man,” he attributes this chauvinistic civilizational triumph to “thy children, their unwearied industry and lofty aspiration,” that is, their ambitious projects and tasks (LM 324).

 However, this paradigm of (European) Man’s sovereignty established through a dialectic of project and progress collides with and is undone by the forces of abdication, inoperativity, interruption, and aimlessness that permeate The Last Man.
-This theme of abdication begins with the narrator’s relinquishment of authorship and authority to the Sibylline prophecy which she transcribes and translates, and continues through the constant abdications of sovereignty, authority, and direction in the narrative, to the plague that interrupts all futurity.
-Along the way, the novel creates apertures and overtures both in and outside its narrative for imagining other, relational forms of life that do not hew to the colonial and ontological protocols of Man, or what Lisa Lowe calls the “colonial divisions of humanity” (7).
-One example of this life other than Man, a life without sovereignty, is evoked by the last man himself, Lionel Verney, who on the last page of the novel begs for a task that would afford him a teleological orientation: “I long…to have some task, however slight or voluntary, for each day’s fulfillment” (LM 470; my emphasis).
+This theme of abdication begins with the narrator’s relinquishment of authorship and authority to the Sibylline prophecy, which she transcribes and translates, and continues through the constant abdications of sovereignty, authority, and direction in the narrative to the plague that interrupts all futurity.
+Along the way, the novel creates apertures and overtures both in and outside its narrative for imagining other, relational forms of life that do not hew to the colonial and ontological protocols of Man or what Lisa Lowe calls the “colonial divisions of humanity” (7).
+One example of this life other than Man, a life without sovereignty, is evoked by the last man himself, Lionel Verney, who on the last page of the novel begs for a task that would afford him a teleological orientation: “I long . . . to have some task, however slight or voluntary, for each day’s fulfillment” (LM 470; emphasis added).
 Condemned to wander the ravaged and empty earth without task, both the last man and The Last Man disclose an image of what might be other than Man, an image that in its very isolation allows us to imagine a relational existence without ground or telos, after the end of History and in its ruins.
-In this way, the last man’s tasklessness embodies Georges Bataille’s famous concept of life after the end of History as a “negativité sans emploi,” which we might here translate as: negativity without task (369).
+In this way, the last man’s tasklessness embodies Georges Bataille’s famous concept of life after the end of History as a “negativité sans emploi,” which we might here translate as “negativity without task” (369).